og1764/CITS3200_17/README.md

 ### Folder structure

-To keep our code nice and clean I made have two other directories.
-The templates folder will contain all our html files.
-The static folder will contain static files, in other words all our css, images and javascript files.
-We should seperate different file types into different folders to keep things nice and clean.
+To keep our code nice and clean we need to seperate different files into different folders.
+We should have a templates folder that will contain all our html files.
+A static folder will that will contain static files, in other words all our css, images and javascript files.
 When we add our python scripts we should probably also make a folder for them aswell.

 Feel free to update this doc if you think its missing stuff!